Muscle Therapy For Treating Your Own Neck & Back

 Repeated work tasks can not only affect the muscle, but can cause tendon problems.
 Tendons are muscle attachments to bone.
 Tendinitis, inflammation of the tendons can happen anywhere there are muscles, but is common in the elbow area or the wrist extensors.
 A common form of therapy is called cross friction massage.
 This, unlike massaging along the lines of muscle fibers, actually massages across the tendons.
 This can be painful and is not done for long periods, however, it can help with tendinitis.
 Ice is usually applied after to control inflammation, but tendons can respond to this type of therapy.

 Fascia surrounds the muscles and is a continuous fibrous tissue that runs throughout your body.
 It is densely interwoven and connected to every muscle, nerve, blood vessels, bone and internal organs as well.
 Through injury, the fascia may form fibrous scars that can adhere to nerves.
 This can make movement very painful and upset the balance of the musculoskeletal system.
 Myofascial therapy helps to release entraped nerves, so they may move freely; restoring motion and reducing pain, thereby increasing function.
 While all these techniques are best served by professionals, you may find a very specific area of particular pain.
 Treating the area by moving the muscle through applied pressure can help release the tissues.
-For more on this, please see the neck injury page.
+For more on the physiology of this technique, please see the neck injury page.

 This is an ancient healing art using light pressure on numerous healing points throughout the body.
 These points are thought to stimulate your body’s natural healing abilities.
 This is a treatment is very good for stress related problems and can be used alone or along with other muscle therapy methods.